Lucie Silvas: 2017–present: E.G.O.

 Silvas performed at the O2 Arena in March 2017 as part of the C2C: Country to Country festival and debuted two new songs, "Just for the Record" and "My Old Habits", before revealing that new music would be released in 2018.

 On 31 May 2018, Silvas announced her fourth studio album, E.G.O., and released the lead single, "Kite", the same day.
 The album was released on 24 August 2018.

 Personal life

 In 2015, Silvas married John Osborne, of the country duo Brothers Osborne.
 Osborne announced at the 56th Annual Country Music Association Awards in 2022 that Silvas was pregnant with twins.
+Her twins, a boy and girl, were born in March 2023.